Covid-19 Global Competency Updates

 The credential formally recognizes the global competencies – knowledge, skills, and attitudes of a globally minded citizen – acquired by students through their educational experiences.

-Students who successfully complete the Global competency course will have it formally noted on their transcript and it will be acknowledged with a certificate at the convocation ceremony.
+Students who successfully complete the Global competency course will have it formally noted on their transcript and it will be acknowledged with a certificate upon completion of their program.

 How do I earn it?

 Students can start by earning and compiling points in any year of study from first year or fourth year.

 When students are close to the required 12 points and interested in completing the one credit GLBL 1000 course, they will need to be preapproved by the credential coordinator to add it to their course schedule.